mthienDev/cipher-talk/docs/code-standards.md

 - Never log sensitive data (passwords, tokens)
 - Use environment variables for secrets
 - Validate and sanitize all inputs
-- Use parameterized queries (Drizzle ORM)
+- Use parameterized queries (Prisma ORM)
 - Implement rate limiting on auth endpoints
 - CORS should be restrictive
 - Use HTTPS in production